ag-gipp/readme-template/README.md

 * [Recordit: record your screen and safe it to a GIF](http://recordit.co/)

 ## Project title
-A little info about your project and/ or overview that explains **what** the project is about.
+A little info about your project and overview that explains **what** the project is about.

 ## Motivation
 A short description of the motivation behind the creation and maintenance of the project.
 This should explain **why** the project exists and which issue it addresses.